aharmer/RAPIID/README.md

 **Transforming specimen labels to digital data**

 RAPIID is a desktop imaging application for natural history collection digitisation workflows.
-It captures high-quality images of specimen labels using one or more cameras, decodes DataMatrix barcodes from accession labels, and automatically records capture metadata to CSV and EXIF tags — with no manual data entry required.
+It captures high-quality images of specimen labels using one or more cameras, decodes DataMatrix, QR and 1D barcodes from accession labels, and automatically records capture metadata to CSV and EXIF tags — with no manual data entry required.

 Developed at [Manaaki Whenua – Landcare Research](https://www.landcareresearch.co.nz/) as part of the [Chrysalis](https://chrysalis-ento.vercel.app/) digitisation platform.